Skip to content

 Hana has many tourist attractions for visitors.

-The burial site of Charles Lindbergh, the first person to fly non-stop from New York City to Paris, France, is also located in this community.
+This community also contains the burial site of Charles Lindbergh, the first person to fly nonstop from New York City to Paris, France.

 Another attraction in ʻOheʻo Gulch is Haleakalā National Park.
 The park was established in 1961 and covers over 33,000 acres.
 The park is named after Haleakalā, a dormant volcano within the borders of the park.
 The volcano last erupted around 1500 AD.